rosehanuy/nonnative-tree-species-nyc/README.md

 *All-species Model*

-The all-species model had a highly imbalanced training data (927 native vs. 125 nonnative samples).
+The all-species model had highly imbalanced training data (927 native vs. 125 nonnative samples).
 Using resampling techniques, the model can be optimized to maximize either precision or recall, depending on the priorities of the end user.

 Recall shows the percentage of pixels in each category correctly identified by the model.
 The down-sampled model performs better in this task, correctly identifying about 75% of total pixels in each category.
 The up-sampled model was able to identify less than 25% of nonnative pixels.